Hausdorff Measures and KMS States: The Main Result

 \item[ii.] for any $\varepsilon>0$ there is $\delta>0$ such that if $0<\rho(x,y)<\delta$, then

-\end{itemize} \end{defn} \begin{rem} Notice that since $T$ is assumed to be a local homeomorphism and $X$ is compact, then there is $\delta_1>0$ such that if $0<\rho(x,y)<\delta_1$ then $Tx\ne Ty$.
+\end{itemize} \end{prop} \begin{rem} Notice that since $T$ is assumed to be a local homeomorphism and $X$ is compact, there is $\delta_1>0$ such that if $0<\rho(x,y)<\delta_1$ then $Tx\ne Ty$.
 In the following we will implicitly assume that $\delta$ above satisfies $\delta \le \delta_1$.
-This will ensure that inequality (\ref{eq:0}) makes sense. \end{rem} The next proposition provides an equivalent formulation of the local scaling property. \begin{prop} $T$ satisfies the local scaling condition if and only if extends to a continuous function $f$ on $X \times X$ that is strictly positive on the diagonal $\Delta_X = \{(x,x)\;|\; x\in X\}$. \end{prop} \begin{proof} Suppose that $f$ satisfies these conditions.
-Then the function $\varphi: X \to \mathbb{R}$, given by $\varphi(x)=\log f(x,x)$ for $x\in X$, is continuous on $X$; since $f$ is uniformly continuous on $X\times X$, it follows easily that the two conditions of Definition \ref{def:loc-scaling} are satisfied.
+This will ensure that inequality (\ref{eq:0}) makes sense. \end{rem}